-While majority of your price on the property can be funded with home loans, the buyer still needs to invest a certain amount of fund from one’s end for the booking amount.
-Buyers should invest a monthly amount in lucrative investment schemes.
+Majority of your price on the property can be be a fund with home loans.
+The buyer still needs to invest a certain amount of fund from one’s end for the booking amount.
+Buyers can invest a monthly amount in lucrative investment schemes.
 Over the years, the principle amount increases and the returns can be reaped by the investor.
-The amount received at the end of this investment can be used a booking amount by home-buyers.
-Some buyers invest more than the minimum booking amount as down payment which reduces their loan amount and thereby the value of EMI.
+The amount at the end of this investment is the booking amount by home-buyers.
+Some buyers invest more than the minimum booking amount as down payment which reduces their loan amount.
+Thereby the value of EMI.

-As per the guidelines set by Reserve Bank of India and National Housing Bank, banks and other housing finance organisations are not allowed to loan more than a certain percentage of the fair market value of the property.
+There are certain guidelines set by Reserve Bank of India and National Housing Bank, banks and other housing finance organisations.
+Here after an individual can not loan more than a certain percentage of the fair market value of the property.
 This percentage is called the Loan to Value ratio.
 As per the latest regulation, for a property worth up to 30 lakhs, the buyer can avail 90% of the value of the property as a home loan.
 For a property worth more than 30 lakhs but less than 75 lakhs, the buyer can avail 80% of the value on the property.
-For properties valued more than 75 lakhs, the buyer can get a home loan equal to 75% of the value of the property.
+For properties whose value is more than 75 lakhs, the buyer can get a home loan equal to 75% of the value of the property.

-One thing investors need to remember is while taking a home loan of the maximum amount based on you Loan to value ratio is quite appealing, the more amount you pay as a down payment, the smaller is the EMI and hence a lesser stress on the monthly financial plan.
+One thing investors need to remember is while taking a home loan of the maximum amount according to your Loan to value ratio is quite appealing.
+The more amount you pay as a down payment, the smaller is the EMI.
+Hence a lesser stress on the monthly financial plan.
 While granting home loan, lenders normally postulate that approximately 30% – 40% of the income of the individual will be used to pay the EMI.
 Another aspect lenders look into is the individual’s age.
-The tenure of the home loan is usually fixed based on the remaining years in the individual’s years of employment, keeping in mind a person usually retires at the age of 60.
-Home loan takers should make a financial plan for the years to come keeping in mind that other expenditures can come up, so that other aspects of their life are not disturbed.
+The tenure of the home loan is usually the remaining years in the individual’s years of employment, keeping in mind a person usually retires at the age of 60.
+Home loan takers should make a financial plan for the years to come keeping in mind that other expenditures can come up, so that you do not disturb other aspects of their life.

-While banks and financial institutions loan money for the home-buying process, other expenditures such as stamp duty and registration charges are not include as part of home loan.
+Banks and financial institutions loan money for the home-buying process.
+However, other expenditures such as stamp duty and registration charges are do not include in home loan.
 The buyers need to invest in these finances by themselves.
 This will amount to approximately 5% of the cost of the property.

-Although home buying is a crucial process, the buyer needs to factor in other expenses that come along with it.
-With proper planning and knowledge, a buyer can make the home-buying process relatively easy.
+Although financial planning to buy a home is a crucial process, the buyer needs to factor in other expenses that come along with it.
+With proper financial planning and knowledge, a buyer can make the home-buying process relatively easy.
 Adequate planning is the key.
-With migration to major cities in increasing on an exponential percentage, investing in real estate is the safest method for long-term returns
+With the migration to major cities in increasing on an exponential percentage, investing in real estate is the safest method for long-term returns